edunfelt/eddie/README.md

 4. Eddie deletes both the students original message and the TA's response.

 This requires minimal intervention to keep the queue channel clear and easy to navigate for students and TA's.

+## The name
+Yes, it is a hitchhikers reference. :)